ankurk91/wp-google-map/readme.txt

 Every marker image is loaded from official Google Server.

-= What if i uninstall/remove this plugin? =
+= What if i uninstall/remove this plugin ? =

 No worry!
 It will remove its traces from database upon uninstall.
 You have to remove short-code from your pages by yourself.